-These long-legged insects, often mistaken for giant mosquitoes, often announce their presence by flying up out of the lawn.
+These long-legged insects, often mistaken for giant mosquitoes, announce their presence by flying up out of the lawn.
 Crane flies also fly around porch lights and occasionally make their way indoors.
 They're usually found in moist areas.

 "The larvae of most species live in damp to wet soil or are semi-aquatic to aquatic," says Frank Hale, extension entomologist and University of Tennessee professor.
 Crane flies are distributed across the U.S., however, and some occur on dry plains.